Souvik-Mandal-Harvard/ES_GPU/README.md

 > Change the **<CONTAINER_NAME>** and **<PROJECT_PATH>** depending on what you want to call your container and where your BM_GPU directory path is on your computer respectively.
 Also make sure to change the RapidsAI image name (rapidsai/rapidsai-core:cuda11.0-runtime-ubuntu18.04-py3.8) what you pulled from the previous step.

-*note: be careful when you change the path of BM_GPU directory in the future because the container may not find your project*
+*Note: Be careful when you change the path of BM_GPU directory in the future because the container may not find your project*

 ```sh
 docker run --gpus all -it -p 8888:8888 -p 8787:8787 -p 8786:8786 \